Our team is currently working on this feature. If you experience any bugs, please let us know on our Discord. We appreciate your patience.

 Example

-A better option is to prove that one can send email from it's organization domain.
+A better option is to prove that one can send email from their organization domain.
 Below is a sample Prover

 Below is an example of such proof generation: